 \subsection{Performance breakdown}

-We also break down the execution time of \sys{}'s components when running an FL job from \hyperref[sec:eval:e2e]{\S\ref{sec:eval:e2e}}. \T\ref{tab:breakdown} shows the performance breakdown.
-With the GPT2 and VGG9 training tasks, training exclave dominates execution time (97\% for VGG9; 73\% for GPT2).
-Note that GPT2 trains with GPU exclaves, while VGG9 trains with CPU exclaves.
+We also provide a breakdown the execution time of \sys{}'s components when running the FL job from \hyperref[sec:eval:e2e]{\S\ref{sec:eval:e2e}}. \T\ref{tab:breakdown} shows the results.
+With the GPT-2 and VGG9 training tasks, the training exclave dominates execution time (97\% for VGG9; 73\% for GPT-2).
+Note that GPT-2 trains with GPU exclaves, while VGG9 trains with CPU exclaves.
 Thus, the GPT2 training task occupies a smaller proportion of the overall time.

-The time spent on executing the aggregation and model update exclaves increases linearly with the model size, because the averaging/addition operations they perform have linear time complexity.
-Note that the DP exclave has a worst-case quadratic time complexity, because the SVT-DP algorithm iterates over all model parameters potentially multiple times in order to calculate the noise and exclude parameters beyond the noise threshold in the iteration.
-The total time spent on the DP, aggregation, and model update exclaves is less than 1\% for VGG9 and up to 10\% for GPT2.
+The time spent on executing the aggregation and model update exclaves increases linearly with the model size, because the performed averaging/addition operations have linear time complexity.
+Note that the DP exclave has a worst-case quadratic time complexity, because the SVT-DP algorithm iterates over all model parameters (potentially multiple times) to calculate the noise and exclude parameters beyond the noise threshold in the iteration.
+The total time spent on the DP, aggregation, and model update exclaves is less than 1\% for VGG9 and up to 11\% for GPT-2.

-The execution time for the FL framework, including the time spent on orchestration and its communication, also increases linearly with the model size.
-Frequent communication and model (de)serialization makes the FL framework the second largest contributor to \sys{}'s execution time: 17\% and 3\% for GPT2 and VGG9, respectively.
-This overhead comes from \sys{}'s orchestration of tasks that execute in exclaves: it is necessary for \sys to deploy exclaves in separate CVMs to achieve the fine-grained attestation of each exclave needed for its transparency guarantees.
+The execution time for the FL framework, including the time spent on orchestration and communication, also increases linearly with model size.
+Frequent communication and model (de)serialization makes the FL framework the second largest contributor to \sys{}'s execution time: 17\% and 3\% for GPT-2 and VGG9, respectively.
+This overhead comes from \sys{}'s orchestration of tasks that execute in exclaves: it is necessary for \sys to deploy exclaves in separate CVMs to provide the fine-grained runtime attestation of each exclave done by the hardware.